-FAQs about making a Maine Medical Power of Attorney
+What is a Maine Medical Power of Attorney?

 The person granting control is called the "principal," and the person or entity gaining authority is called the "agent."
 Designed for residents of Maine, our Power of Attorney for health care is made for use in Cumberland County, York County, Penobscot County, and in all other parts of the state.
 All Maine Medical PoA forms from Rocket Lawyer can be completely personalized for your particular scenario.
 This official document provides proof to healthcare providers and other parties that your chosen representative can make choices for you.

 When to use a Maine Medical Power of Attorney:

 - You'd like to legally select someone to make important medical choices for you if you become incapacitated.

 - You're suffering from declining health, have a terminal illness diagnosis, or have scheduled a major surgery.

 POWER OF ATTORNEY FOR HEALTH CARE